yuyizhong/clientprofile/README.md

 **Operation option 2 - Search Client:**
-* If users enter *2* to search a client to get his/her details, App will ask users to provide information of client's first name and last name.
+* If users enter *2* to search a client to get personal details, App will ask users to provide information of client's first name and last name.
-* If the name is found, a table containing the client(s)' details is displayed.
+* If the name is found, a table containing the client(s)' details are displayed.
 * [Tabulate](https://pypi.org/project/tabulate/) was installed and imported to format python list into nice table.
 This feature improves users' visual experience.
 * It is very useful when users want to access a client's information for certain purpose. (eg. get the contact details, check total spend or client status)
-* It also can be used to find the date of birth, before users delete client or edit a client's detail.
+* It also can be used to find the date of birth, before users delete client or edit a client's details.
-* If there are multiple clients having a same name, all of them will be listed in the table.
+* If there are multiple clients sharing a same name, all of them will be listed in the table.

 ![Search-Client](assets/images/search-client1.png)